 The Department maintains constant relations and collaboration with the clinical institutions closely connected to the University, through the University Committee “Relations with NHS Bodies and the Lombardy Region”, in order to ensure ongoing dialogue between training demand and provision, as well as interaction with the clinical activities carried out by DMC academic staff.

-Students enrolled on degree programmes have access to various channels for requesting information and submitting reports and proposals for improvement.
+Undergraduate students have a number of channels available to them for requesting information and submitting feedback and suggestions for improvement.

-In addition to degree programme students, PhD candidates, students enrolled on master’s programmes or specialisation schools may also contact the Department Director, who is responsible for managing student reports, in the case of unresolved issues or complaints.
+In addition to undergraduate students, PhD students, Professional programs students and Graduate Schools students may also contact the Head of Department, who is responsible for handling student reports, regarding unresolved issues or complaints:

 The Quality Assurance system adopted, in line with the AVA system, is based on the definition of the responsibilities and functions of the actors involved, the processes in which they interact, and the related information flows.